SankalpPimpalkar/action-repo/Readme.md

 2. Creating a react vite template for UI.
 I am planning to use a bundled react app as template for '/' route
 3. Setting Up react app for UI
 4. Backend crashed due to deprecated datetime utc function
+5. Backend crashed due to serialization issues of timezone for mongodb document